Jkhattak/DSMP/Tuples-Sets-Dictionary/Tuples_Set_Dict.markdown

 # Tuples - Sets - Dictionary

 ---

 ## Tuple

-A *tuple& in Python is similar to a list.
+A *tuple* in Python is similar to a list.
 The difference between the two is that we cannot change the elements of a tuple once it is assigned, whereas we can change the elements of a list.

 In short, a tuple is an immutable list.
 A tuple cannot be changed in any way once it is created.